-The site would be redeveloped with a range of features to attract sustainable energy and advanced manufacturing businesses.
-The key emerging design principles for the site are:
+and advanced manufacturing businesses.
+The key emerging design principles for the The site would be redeveloped with a range of features to attract sustainable energy site are:

-- Creating a highway link to connect the north and south plots into a single campus - Using green corridors to support pedestrian movement and biodiversity on the site - Integrating landscaped areas to sit the development comfortably within its surroundings
+- 1. Creating a highway link to connect the north and south plots into a single Camplus - 2.
+Using green corridors to support pedestrian movement and blodiversity on the - Integrating landscaped areas to sit the development comfortably within its surroundings